miniSat/Minisat/docs/usage.rst

 	Choosing `host group` and `activation key` is optional.

-- At the end you have to provide **root** password for your virtual machine.
+- At the end provide **root** password for the virtual machine.

-Finally, just hit the ``Create Instance`` button and your virtual machine deployment starts at background.
+Finally, just hit the ``Create Instance`` button and virtual machine deployment starts at background.